With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 Wednesday 24 November 2021 – Workshop Session 1

-Strengthening your resilience: Taking care of yourself as you care for others
+Strengthening your resilience: Taking care of yourself as you care for others (fully subscribed)

 Your ability to care for others for a sustained amount of time requires you to care for your own wellbeing.